TheAngularGuy/guitar-fretboard-learning/README.md

 This project is a simple tool that helps you learn all the notes of the fretboard.

-Initially it was something i did for myself, then some collegue un friends whanted to have acceess to it so i decided to share it.
+Initially it was something i did for myself, then some collegues and friends wanted to have acceess to it so i decided to share it.
+Enjoy :)

 ## Demo